gritt/mbp-fancontrol/README.md

     temp1:        +37.1°C

-With this outupt you'll be able to identify the sensor with the higher temperature, which will probably be th CPU / GPU, in my case this sensor was the *TCPD* which is used in the `grep` command.
+With this output you'll be able to identify the sensor with the higher temperature, which will probably the CPU / GPU, in my case this sensor was the *TCPD* which is used in the `grep` command.

 ## Fan system file
-Also, the system file which controls the fan speed may change depending of you hardware, for me it is:
+Also, the system file which controls the fan speed may change depending of your hardware, for me it is:

     /sys/devices/platform/applesmc.768/fan1_min